Allwinner A1X: Linux support

 The Allwinner A1X architecture is referred to as 'sunxi' in the Linux kernel source tree.
 The source code is available at GitHub.
 At the moment, stable and full hardware support is limited to 3.0.x and 3.4.x kernels.
 Recent mainline versions of the kernel run, but do not offer NAND access and have only limited 3D-acceleration.

 FreeBSD support

 There is a work in progress on support Efika on FreeBSD.
 At the moment, not all on-board peripherals are working.

 OpenBSD support

 As of May 2015, OpenBSD's armv7 port supports the Cubieboard and pcDuino boards based on the Allwinner A1X.

 NetBSD support

 NetBSD contains support for the Allwinner A10.

 Documentation

-No factory sourced programmers manual is publicly available for the A10S CPU at this moment.
+No factory sourced programmer's manual is publicly available for the A10S CPU.

 Allwinner A-Series

 Apart from the single-core A1x (A10/A13/A10s/A12), two new more powerful Cortex-A7 Allwinner SoCs have been released by Allwinner, the A10-pin-compatible dual-core Allwinner A20, and the quad-core Allwinner A31.